 If you look at the ingredients list of natural or organic cosmetics, you’ll see a lot of familiar items, some you could even eat!
 These are some to ingredients to say yes to!

 Coconut oil, avocado butter and oil, orange oil, elderberry extract, aloe and agar are only some of the few.
 What natural products don’t contain, though, are parabens, sulfates, phthalates.
 If they are cruelty-free and vegan that is an extra bonus usually indicating the manufacturers care about quality ingredients.

 Gone are the days when natural makeup was cakey, thick, and greasy and had no staying power.

 Today’s women demand more of their cosmetics more than ever before, after all, it’s expensive!

 Eyeshadows blend well and are less likely to cause itching, redness and irritation.
 Lipsticks glide on easily and have great colour pay off.

 According to five-star ratings on Sephora, customers are pleasantly surprised by the quality and results of natural concealers and primers.

 Ease Into It

-You’ll get a good feel for the quality natural and organic beauty products now have and you might find some new favourites that are better for your skin, for your body and the environment, too!
+You’ll get a good feel for the quality natural and organic beauty products have and you might find some new favourites that are better for your skin, your body, and the environment too!